Olefin fiber: Apparel

 Sports & active wear, socks, hoodies, thermal underwear; lining fabrics.

 Home furnishing

 Olefin can be used by itself or in blends for indoor and outdoor carpets, carpet tiles, and carpet backing.
-The fiber can also be used in upholstery, draperies, wall coverings, slipcovers, and floor coverings.
+The fiber can also be used in indoor upholstery, draperies, wall coverings, slipcovers, and floor coverings.
 It is often used in basements due to its quick-drying and mold-resistant properties.
+Olefin fabric is frequently used for outdoor furniture due to its impressive weather resistance and durability performance statistics.

 Automotive

 Olefin can be used for interior fabrics, sun visors, arm rests, door and side panels, trunks, parcel shelves, and resin replacement as binder fibers.

 Industrial

 In an industrial setting, olefin creates carpets; ropes, geo-textiles that are in contact with the soil, filter fabrics, bagging, concrete reinforcement, and heat-sealable paper (e.g. tea- and coffee-bags).